Free Consultation833-607-9438

 With a door release feature, you won’t need to be physically present at main entrances and secondary doors to allow entry.

-Multiple Credential Options (PIN, Mobile, Biometrics, Fobs, Key Cards)
+Multiple Credential Options: PIN, Mobile, Biometrics, Fobs, and Key Cards

-Modern systems today can support a wide range of credential types that can cater to different user needs.
-These include PIN codes, mobile access, key fobs, and key cards.
-Some even come with support for biometric authentication methods like fingerprint recognition.
+Modern systems can support a wide range of credential types to accommodate different users and access scenarios.
+These include PIN codes, mobile credentials, key fobs, and key cards.
+Some platforms also support biometric authentication, such as facial recognition or fingerprint recognition.

-Many newer intercom systems now include AI-powered and touchless entry methods.
-One popular example is facial recognition technology, which can enable hands-free access.
-Meanwhile, mobile and proximity-based unlock can allow residents to enter without touching any part of the intercom.
+Many newer apartment video intercom systems now offer AI-powered, touchless entry.
+Facial recognition can provide convenient hands-free access, while mobile and proximity-based unlock allow residents to enter without touching the intercom.

 The directory is how visitors find and contact residents.
 Traditional pushbutton directories are still used in some buildings.
-However, many modern systems use digital directories with searchable names and unit numbers.
+But many modern systems use digital directories with searchable names and unit numbers.

 Some properties also use QR-based directories.
 Visitors can just scan a code and connect instantly, without needing to manually scroll through long lists of units.